-Dr. Oscar Silva is an academic hematopathologist who completed anatomic and clinical pathology residency and hematopathology fellowship at Stanford in 2020.
-Prior to Stanford, he received his MD and PhD from the University of California, Los Angeles – California Institute of Technology Medical Scientist Training Program (UCLA-Caltech MSTP) and his B.A. from Santa Clara University.
-Dr. Silva strives to provide excellent patient care and medical student, resident and fellow education.
-His current interests include the diagnosis of difficult hematolymphoid neoplasms and the identification and characterization of markers of diagnostic and prognostic importance in hematolymphoid neoplasia.
+Oscar is an academic hematopathologist who completed anatomic and clinical pathology residency and hematopathology fellowship at Stanford in 2020.
+Prior to Stanford, he received his MD and PhD from UCLA.
+His interests include immunology, the pathogenesis and diagnosis of lymphomas, and global health.

 - Anatomical and Clinical Pathology

 Board Certification: American Board of Pathology, Anatomic and Clinical Pathology (2020)

 Board Certification: American Board of Pathology, Hematopathology (2021)